jankaluza/spectrum/new-spectrum-instances.markdown

 ###Configuration file
 The configuration files are located in /etc/spectrum.
 You can find an example there.
 The file itself is well documented, so you simply need to fill out the details.
+The initscript will only recognize configuration files if the suffix is .cfg.

 ###Setting up the database
 If you use SQLite as a database backend, you do not need to do anything to set